What are AIDS-related cancers?

 Take your antiretroviral therapy correctly to keep your immune system strong.

 Find out your hepatitis status.
-Liver cancer is linked to cancer in people with HIV infection.
 Some types of hepatitis can be treated.

 Know that the virus linked to Kaposi sarcoma is spread through saliva.
 Try to limit deep kissing and other contact with your partner’s saliva.

 Talk with your healthcare provider about the HPV vaccine.
-HPV infection is linked to some of these cancers.
-The HPV vaccine might help reduce risk in people who are not already infected.
+HPV infection is linked to many of these cancers.
+The HPV vaccine might help reduce risk in people who are not already infected with HPV.

 Get tested for cancer in these ways:

 Talk with your provider about anal Pap test screening.
-This is a test of cells from the anus.
-It is done for both women and men.
+This tests cells from the anus.
+It's done for both women and men at high risk for anal cancer.
 While the research is still unclear and not all doctors agree, this may help find anal cell changes so they can be treated before they become cancer.

 How do I manage AIDS-related cancers?

-You will need follow-up care during and after treatment to:
+You will need follow-up care during and after cancer treatment to:

 Manage the side effects of treatment